jacktong5/Dissertation/README.md

 # Dissertation
 Jupyter notebook code is for calculating Tf-IDF
-The SQL queries are some of the queries used to process the data in PostgreSQL
+And the SQL queries are some of the queries used to process the data in PostgreSQL